SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 * Merging with the Spherical linear discretization
 * Merging with the Spherical logarithmic discretization

-The comparision of the scalar diagnostics if presented in :numref:`fig_qed_cascade_scalar`.
+The comparision of the scalar diagnostics is presented in :numref:`fig_qed_cascade_scalar`.
+The scalar diagnosctics shown in this figure are the total number of macro-particles, the total kinetic energy and the total weight.

 .. _fig_qed_cascade_scalar:

 .. figure:: _static/figures/QED_cascade_scalar.png
   :width: 100%

   Study and comparison of the scalar diagnostics for all merging configuration: no merging, mergign with the logarithmic and linear spherical discretization and the cartesian discretization.
   The scalar diagnostics shown here are the number of macroparticles (first row), the normalized kinetic energy (second row) and the weight (third row).
   Each column respectively concerns a different species: the photons, the electrons and the protons.

 .. _fig_qed_cascade_photon_gamma_spectrum: